Ranjith1105/Module-2/2D LOOPING PATTERNS - PRINTING PATTERN.md

 ### ALGORITHM

 1.Begin the program.

 2.Use input() to read the number of rows from the user.

 3.Convert the input to an integer.

-4.Define a function to calculate the factorial of a number (or use math.factorial).
+4.Define a function to calculate the factorial of a number.

 5.Use nested for loops:

     -Outer loop for each row i from 0 to n-1.

     -Inner loop to print spaces for alignment.

     -Another loop to print the values using the formula: C(i, j) = i! / (j! * (i-j)!).

 6.Print each row of the triangle.

 7.Terminate the program.

 ---